 To be honest, God made His presence constantly felt in grace-filled ways:

 - He caused an instinct to kick in, to respond with a sense of urgency when I realized something was wrong.
-The doctors said that if I had waited/delayed it the next day, my swollen appendix could have been ruptured.
+The doctors said that if I had waited/delayed it the next day, my swollen appendix could have ruptured.
 It could have been worse without God’s leading.

 - God also embraced us and covered us with the prayers of family and friends, their visits, and kind words.